FA Mitchell supplies an extensive range of medium density fibreboard to its clients in Sydney and across Australia.

 Our MDF supplies are 100% sourced from local plantations, and are guaranteed renewable and certified with zero formaldehyde emission rating.

 Find out more about our extensive MDF sheet range below.

 MDF or Medium Density Fibreboard is prepared by combining broken down hardwood and softwood residuals with the help of wax and resin adhesives.
 The process is undertaken under high temperature and pressure conditions.
 MDF gives a very fine finish and its surface is so smooth that it lends itself really well to painting.

-MDF cannot stain, though it cannot hold screws too well because of the fine particles involved.
-It also absorbs water like a sponge unless well-sealed.
+MDF sheets cannot stain, though they cannot hold screws too well because of the fine particles involved.
+They also absorb water like a sponge unless well-sealed.
 Seasoned manufacturers, however, know their way around these limitations.

 MR (Moisture Resistant grade)

 It can be suitably applied to interior applications where there is a tendency towards prolonged exposure to wetness and humidity.
 While The Moisture Resistant Grade of MDF is good to tackle 80% relative humidity, it can also counter higher relative humidity for short spans of time.
 It is a brilliant alternative for display fixtures, kitchen cabinetry, school caseworks and store fixtures.

 Fire Retarded (FR) grade

 MDF (FR) is suitable for areas where building regulations require the use of Fire Resistant Grade.
 The MDF offered in this variant can undergo full-fledged cutting and edging.
 It is largely used to offer structural support to interior panels, cabinets, furniture and wardrobe.
 These are certified fibreboards which undergo various toxic control tests.